 - Security:Volunteer databases may store sensitive information, such as copies of driver’s licenses.
-You need to be confident this data will remain safe and accessible only to approved users.
+You need to be confident this user data will remain safe and accessible only to approved users.

 - User-friendliness: Each organization has different needs, and you want software that allows you to adjust and stay organized.
 You also want customizable software that allows you to make changes without a programmer or developer.

 - Communications portal: You can use software to send text or email updates to volunteers based on their communication preferences.
 Send volunteer confirmations, schedule openings, thank-you messages, and more.

 - Volunteer reports with analytics: Volunteer management software can generate reports with rich, focused data.
 In a few clicks, your staff can review these volunteer metrics to make adjustments, tailor practices, or to strengthen grant proposals.